Balangiga bells: Repatriation

 During the 2017 ASEAN Summits, Philippine Secretary of National Defense Delfin Lorenzana met with United States Secretary of Defense Jim Mattis, and Lorenzana raised the issue of the Balangiga bells.
 Mattis made a personal commitment to secure the bells' return in a meeting with Philippine President Rodrigo Duterte, and he then sought legislation to enable the legal repatriation of the bells.
 Philippine Ambassador to the United States Jose Manuel Romualdez, however, disclosed in an interview with CNN Philippines that President Duterte personally told Mattis to return the bells during the ASEAN Summit meeting in Clark, Pampanga in October 2017.

+The US National Defense Authorization Act was changed as a result of the 2017 lobbying efforts of Dr. Henry B. Howard and lobbying firms hired by him to expressly permit the return of the Balangiga bells by giving Secretary of Defense Mattis the authority to decide on the matter.

+Congressional action, 2017–2018

+Since 1999 the return of the bells had been blocked by a series of provisions in the annual National Defense Authorization Act (NDAA) barring the transfer of "veterans memorial objects" to foreign governments without specific authorization in law.
+The first moratorium, enacted in the FY2000 NDAA in response to the Clinton administration's willingness to return a bell, was extended by the FY2006 NDAA through fiscal year 2010 and by the FY2013 NDAA through September 30, 2017.